troclaux/notes/aws.md

 - producer service: produces requests to sqs
 - consumer service: consumers requests from sqs
-- decoupling: when both producers and consumers scale independently from each other
+- decoupling: independent scaling of apps and isolated failing of apps

 ## SSM (SystemS Manager)